nivmirkin/Classifying-Political-Bias-in-News-Articles-with-DistilBERT-and-LoRA/README.md

 This project uses a pre-existing dataset for training and evaluation.
 The dataset is sourced from the following paper:

 - **Baly, Ramy, Da San Martino, Giovanni, Glass, James, Nakov, Preslav.** *We Can Detect Your Bias: Predicting the Political Ideology of News Articles*.
-Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), EMNLP~'20, November 2020, pp. 4982--4991, Association for Computational Linguistics.[ Link to paper](https://aclanthology.org/2020.emnlp-main.404.pdf).
+Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), EMNLP~'20, November 2020, pp. 4982--4991, Association for Computational Linguistics.[[BMGN20](#refrences)].

 #### The columns in the dataset
 - **ID**: Unique identifier for each news article.